 See our Tokyo Travel Guide for more helpful information for your trip to Japan.

 If you have just 2 days in Tokyo, you may also want to read Best Things to Do in Tokyo – Itinerary 2 Days

 Read next: Hotel with a Japanese Onsen in Tokyo

 Travel Insurance / Visa

-Have you considered what you will do in the (unlikely) event of something unforeseen happening?
+Have you considered what you will do in the (unlikely) event that something unforeseen happens?
 Do you need a travel insurance?
-Click here to get a quote and buy your travel insurance – and click here to check if you need a visa for your trip and apply for it!
+Check here if you need a travel insurance for your trip – and check here if you need a visa – and apply for it!

-‘Tokyo to Kyoto by train – 3 days Kyoto itinerary
+Tokyo to Kyoto by train – 3 days Kyoto itinerary

 Featured image of

 Tokyo to Kyoto by train – Kyoto 3-day Itinerary: